-Start a new family tradition!
-Strip your Christmas tree of all the decorations (except the lights) and dress it all back up again with inexpensive New Year’s decorations!
+Use your New Year’s Eve at home to start a new family tradition!
+Strip your Christmas tree of all the decorations (except the lights) and dress it all back up again with inexpensive New Year’s decorations.

 Transfer M&Ms from one plate to another, using a straw.
-Extra bonus at the end?
-You get to eat all the M&Ms … what’s not to love about that?
+And as an added bonus, you get to eat all the M&Ms after the game is done! ;-)

-Every year, visitors from around the world write their wishes for the New Year on colorful pieces of paper and attach them to the Wishing Wall called “Hopes and Dreams” located in Times Square.
-The wishes are then collected and added to the one ton of confetti that flutters down at midnight onto the crowd gathered in Times Square.
+Every year in New York City, visitors from around the world write their wishes for the New Year on colorful pieces of paper and attach them to the Wishing Wall in Times Square.
+The wishes are collected and then become the confetti that flutters down at midnight on New Year’s Eve!

-Make your own version of the Wishing Wall by designating an area on a wall where your guests can post their wishes on post-it-notes.
-The more festive the colors, the better!
+Make your own version of a Wishing Wall by designating an area where your guests can post their wishes on sticky notes.
+(The more festive the colors, the better!)

-Let the kids in on the fun of “toasting” the New Year!
-Grab some plastic champagne flutes, get everyone their favorite cookies, and when midnight strikes, the kids can toast, as well!
+Let the kids in on the fun of “toasting” the new year!
+Grab some plastic champagne flutes, get everyone their favorite cookies, and when midnight strikes, everyone can toast together!

 Hit your local party store for noisemakers, balloons, blowers, poppers and some sparkly confetti.
 Package it up in a party bag and attach to a bottle of Martinelli’s.
 Instant fun!

-This game is a great way to get the party conversation started with questions like: Best Song of the Year, Best Movie of the Year, Most Embarrassing Moment, etc. The questions will get your friends and family thinking back on their favorite moments of the year.
-One of my favorite questions is Best Piece of Advice You Were Given This Year.
+This free printable card game is a great way to get your guests talking, with prompts like Best Song of the Year, Best Movie of the Year, Most Embarrassing Moment, and more.
+It’s an easy and fun way to reflect back on your favorite moments of the year!

 Ring in the New Year with this fun noisemaker!
 These New Year’s bells made with silver bells, golden yarn and wrapping paper are genius.